 Benefits of creating a Customer Journey Map

-If you want to understand your customers, then look through their eyes and you will be able to figure out the inconsistencies and poor processes that they are subjected to.
+If you want to understand your customers, look through their eyes, and you will be able to determine the inconsistencies and poor processes they are subjected to.
 You will find what your customers perceive about you.
-A lot of companies use Customer Journey Mapping to understand user experience and see the areas where improvements can be made.
+Many companies use Customer Journey Mapping to understand user experience and see the areas where improvements can be made.

-- Brands can learn areas where they are able to satisfy their customers and see if it is possible to optimize it further
+- Brands can learn areas where they can satisfy their customers and see if it is possible to optimize further

-- It reveals the gaps in customer service, if there are any
+- The map reveals the gaps in customer service (if there are any, of course)

 - It is known to increase sales and help with marketing efforts

-- It enables brands to connect with customers on an emotional level and provide the best experience possible
+- Plus, it enables brands to connect with customers on an emotional level and provide the best experience possible

-- Customer Journey Mapping helps companies discover more opportunities
+- Moreover, Customer Journey Mapping helps companies discover more opportunities

-- Helps identify operational inefficiencies which when eliminated, saves a lot of time for the company as well as improves the experience of your customers
+- It helps identify operational inefficiencies, which, when eliminated, saves a lot of time for the company as well as improves the experience of your customers

-If there is one thing that you need to keep in mind before drafting a Customer Journey Map, it is the fact that it should be about how to improve the customer’s experience and not just looking at improving the company’s bottom-line.
+If there is one thing that you need to focus on before drafting a Customer Journey Map, it is customer experience!

-If you want to make a difference by creating a Customer Journey Map, you need to involve all the stakeholders who have a part in building the product.
-You need the opinion and expertise of everyone involved so that there is a holistic understanding of customers interaction with your product.
+If you want to make a difference, involve all the stakeholders who have a part in building the product.
+You need the opinion and expertise of everyone involved to have a holistic understanding of customers’ interaction with your product.

-You can never be sure of the map as you need data directly from the customers, until then it will only be a hypothesis.
-But it will still help you bridge gaps, maintain focus and makes you understand the kind of questions and thought process required to build one.
+You can never be sure of the map as you need data directly from the customers.
+Until then, it will only be a hypothesis.
+But it will still help you bridge gaps, maintain focus, and make you understand the kind of questions and thought processes required to build one.

-It is important to collect as much data as possible of the target persona from as many avenues as possible.
-Collate this data to narrow in on how the target persona is and how their customer journey might look like.
-Once you collect more data, you would be able to narrow your target persona more.
+Collecting as much data as possible on the target persona from as many avenues as possible is vital.
+Collate this data to narrow in on how the target persona is and what their customer journey might look like.
+Once you collect more data, you can narrow your target persona more.